redpesk-labs/red-pak/docs/7-Cgroups.md

 features with the hierarchy of nodes.

 So we recommand to use the slice named `redpak` for running the CGROUP aware REDNODE.
+But note well that using the default slice `user-%i` also works.

 ```
 systemd-run --user -p Delegate=yes --slice redpak ...